Miss Universe 1965

-Miss Universe 1965 was the 14th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, the United States, on 24 July 1965.
+Miss Universe 1965 was the 14th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, on 24 July 1965.

 At the conclusion of the event, Corinna Tsopei of Greece crowned Apasra Hongsakula of Thailand as Miss Universe 1965.
 It is the first victory of Thailand in the history of the pageant.

 Contestants from fifty-six countries and territories competed in this edition.
 The pageant was hosted by Jack Linkletter, while Sally Howes and John Daly served as backstage correspondents.

 Background

 Location and date

 The Miss Universe Inc. announced that instead of holding the Miss USA and Miss Universe pageants back-to-back, there would be a seven-week gap between the two competitions.
 The Miss USA pageant would be held on June 4, while the Miss Universe pageant would be held on July 24.
 Although the two competitions would have separate productions, both competitions would still be held at the Miami Beach Auditorium in Miami Beach, Florida.